aplteam/Tester2/README.md

 ## Differences between `Tester` and `Tester2`

-Since `Tester2` is supposed to replace `Tester` without being 100% compatible it is probably worthwhile to see the main differences on a glance because the two are pretty similar, and if you've used `Tester` you probably wnat to convert your tests to `Tester2`.
+Since `Tester2` is supposed to replace `Tester` without being 100% compatible it is probably worthwhile to see the main differences on a glance because the two are pretty similar, and if you've used `Tester` you probably want to convert your tests to `Tester2`.

-### `Testers` needs to be instantiated.
+### `Tester2` needs to be instantiated.

 While `Tester` offered a function `EstablisHelpersIn` which injected a significant number of functions into the namespace that hosts test cases `Tester2` _must_ be instantiated.